Kenneth Hobbs v. Brother International Corporation et al.

 Two Analysis Group teams were retained by counsel for Brother International Corporation, the defendant in a consumer class action regarding alleged misrepresentations in the marketing and sale of Brother's printers with scanner and copier capabilities.
 The plaintiff claimed that the multifunction printers did not scan complete pages, causing the edges of images to be truncated.

-An Analysis Group team, led by Managing Principal Rebecca Kirk Fair and Vice Presidents Emily Cotton and Kristina Shampanier, supported affiliated expert Joel Steckel in the evaluation of consumer awareness of a printer's inability to capture the area at the edge of a page and the materiality of this limitation to consumers.
+An Analysis Group team, led by Managing Principals Rebecca Kirk Fair and Emily Cotton, supported affiliated expert Joel Steckel in the evaluation of consumer awareness of a printer's inability to capture the area at the edge of a page and the materiality of this limitation to consumers.
 In its order denying class certification, the Court cited Professor Steckel's materiality survey of more than 450 people who had purchased or planned to purchase a printer close to the time of the survey, which found that “consumers chose the Brother printer with nearly identical frequency regardless of whether they were made aware of the unscannable margin at the time of their selection.”

 The plaintiff agreed to dismiss his case with prejudice and waive his right to appeal.